igbokwewinnie/alzheimers-mri-classification/README.md

 * Feature-level statistics (mean intensity, contrast)
 * Comparison of distributions across Alzheimer’s stages

+***Key Finding**: ***Pixel intensity distributions across classes were similar, indicating no severe brightness bias.
+This suggested that subtle structural features rather than simple brightness would be critical for classification.***

 ### 2. Model Development

 Model training and hyperparameter tuning were performed in a **Kaggle Notebook** to leverage free GPU resources.